ga4gh/cloud-interop-testing/README.md

   + retrieves and manages information (e.g. status) about individual submissions to an evaluation queue
 + **`trs_client`**:
   + retrieves (and possibly updates) information about a workflow from a tool registry service (e.g. Dockstore)
-  + works as a `bravado` client based on the Swagger spec provided for a TRS implementation (as opposed to any CLI that might exist for that implemenation)
+  + works as a `requests` client based on a subset of the Swagger spec for the GA4GH  Tool Registry Service schema (as opposed to any CLI that might exist for a TRS implemenation)
 + **`wes_client`**:
   + manages interactions with a workflow execution service endpoint, including submitting new workflow jobs, monitoring workflow run progress, and collecting results
-  + works as a `bravado` client based on the Swagger spec provided for a WES implementation
+  + works as a `requests` client based on a subset of the Swagger spec for the GA4GH Workflow Execution Service schema
-  + currently imported from a git submodule pointing to a fork of [@david4046's `updates-wes-0.2` branch](https://github.com/david4096/workflow-service/tree/updates-wes-0.2) of the `workflow-service` repo
 + **`orchestrator`**:
   + functions (or class with methods) to glue together the various services above
   + at minimum, should be able to (1) take a given ID/URL for a workflow registered in a given TRS implementation; (2) prepare the workflow run request, including retrieval (and formatting?) of parameters, if not provided; (3) post the workflow run request to a given WES implementation; (4) monitor and report results of the workflow run